mahaveergurjar/Chatbot/README.md

 ## Overview

 This chat application allows users to send messages and receive responses from a language model API.
 It supports code formatting, explanations, and link formatting.
-The application uses `axios` for API requests and displays chat messages in a styled interface.
+The application uses `GoogleGenerativeAI` for API requests and displays chat messages in a styled interface.

 ## Features